JBAujogue/Simple-Project-Py/README.md

 # Simple-Project-Py
-Below are the steps in order to reproduce the present repository.
+Below are the steps in order to get started building a python project, by presenting the step-by-step process to recreate this project from scratch.

-# 1. Setup your project
 ## Prerequisites
 Having the `conda` command available on your system.
 This is obtained by installing one (and only one!) of the following:
 - Anaconda